RanNiv/C-/Example.md

 private members can only be accessed by the class that defines it.

 You may use the base keyword whenever a subclass wishes to access a public or protected member defined by a parent class.
 Use of this keyword is not limited to constructor logic.
-You will see examples using base in this manner during the examination of polymorphism, later in this chapter.

 ```csharp
    public class Employee